 As in prior years, the Compensation Committee approved an annual incentive bonus plan to provide cash or Common Share bonus payments to the NEOs and other employees who are considered to have a significant role in the long-term success of the Corporation.
 The bonus payments were based upon corporate and individual objectives approved by the Board of Directors.
 The bonus plan was designed to be at-risk and to provide an incentive to the participants to achieve and exceed goals set by the Corporation and approved by the Board of Directors.
-For 2022, the annual incentive bonus payout targets (as a percentage of annual base salary) were 100% for Mr. Blott and 50% for Mrs. Bakken.
-For 2022, the individual objectives on which incentive bonus payments were to be measured included: adjusted EBITDA (a non-IFRS measure, defined as earnings before interest, taxes, depreciation and amortization, adjusted further for non-recurring events and as detailed in the Corporation's periodic Management's Discussion and Analysis ("MD&A").
-Further information on how adjusted EBITDA is calculated and used by the Corporation can be found in the Corporation's MD&A for the year ended December 31, 2022, which is available under the Corporation's profile on SEDAR at www.sedar.com); total revenue; software related revenue; and strategic initiative development.
+For 2024, the annual incentive bonus payout targets (as a percentage of annual base salary) were 100% for Mr. Blott and 50% for Mrs. Bakken.
+For 2024, the individual objectives on which incentive bonus payments were to be measured included: customer acquisition, government and commercial revenue growth; recurring software related revenue; strategic initiative development; cost management and adjusted EBITDA.
+Adjusted EBITDA is a non-GAAP measure and may not be comparable to similar financial measures disclosed by other issuers.
+Adjusted EBITDA is defined as earnings before interest, taxes, depreciation and amortization, adjusted further for non-recurring events, as detailed in the Corporation's periodic Management's Discussion and Analysis ("MD&A").
+Further information on how adjusted EBITDA is calculated and used by the Corporation can be found in the Corporation's MD&A for the year ended December 31, 2024, which is available under the Corporation's profile on SEDAR at www.sedarplus.ca.
 As the objectives are evaluated on an individual basis, no standard weight is applied to each metric.
-For the year ended December 31, 2022, no bonus compensation was recognized.
+For the year ended December 31, 2024, no bonus compensation was recognized.